A clustering-based reinforcement learning approach for tailored personalization of e-Health interventions: Evaluation environments

-For the health setting we focus on in this paper, it is difficult to experiment with different reinforcement learning strategies with real users, as this requires involving a substantial number of users in a large scale study and gathering too many interaction samples per user.
-We have therefore decided to build a simulator to experiment with algorithmic settings first.
-The simulator is created for a setting where users have daily schedules of activities and should be encouraged to conduct certain types of (healthy) activities.
-Below, we discuss the details of the schedules followed by the interventions and the the possibility to define rewards.
+For the health setting we focus on in this paper, it is difficult to experiment with different RL strategies and real users, as this requires involving a substantial number of users in a large scale study and gathering too many interaction samples per user.
+We have therefore decided to build a simulator to experiment with algorithmic settings first \cite{ali_el_hassouni_2020_3826055}.
+The simulator is created for a realistic setting where users have daily schedules of activities and should be encouraged to conduct certain types of (healthy) activities.
+In this paper, we rely on data from the US timekeeping research project \cite{hofferth2015american} to define the underlying parameters of the distributions that drive the order of performed activities for the different profiles we define.
+Below, we discuss the details of the schedules followed by the interventions and the possibility to define rewards.

-\subsection{Schedules}
+\subsubsection{Schedules.}

 We assume that we have $n$ users in our simulator: $\{u_1,\dots,u_n\}$, originating from the set $U$ as defined before.
-Each of these users can conduct one of $m$ activities at each time point ($\{\phi_1,\dots,\phi_m\}$).
+Each of these users can conduct one of $m$ activities at each time point ($\{\varphi_1,\dots,\varphi_m\}$).
 Time points in our simulator have a discrete step size $\delta t$.
 Let $\Phi$ denote the possible values of the activity.
 Example activities are working, sleeping, working out, and eating breakfast.
-Each user has a unique activity that is being conducted at a time point $t$ ($activity: U \times T \rightarrow \Phi$).
+Each user has a unique activity $a \in A$ that is being conducted at a time point $t$ ($activity: A \times T \rightarrow \Phi$).
 Note that this activity can also be \emph{none}.
-For each user, a prototype schedule can be specified, which expresses for each activity $\phi_i$:
+For each user, a \emph{template} schedule can be specified, which expresses for each activity $\varphi_i$: